 First things first.
 What are these two systems and what do they do?

 A Learning Management System (LMS) is a centralized platform to manage, deliver, and track educational content.
-An LMS is primarily focused on the administration of courses, training programs, and educational materials.
+An LMS, like LearnDash for example, is primarily focused on the administration of courses, training programs, and educational materials.
 These platforms are used extensively by educational institutions and businesses for training purposes.
 These systems help organizations streamline the process of course enrollment, progress tracking, and learner assessments.
 An LMS is great for creating structured and interactive learning experiences with tools like quizzes and discussion forums.
 These platforms also collect and report on relevant student data such as attendance, participation in discussions, grades, and more.

 On the other hand, a Content Management System (CMS) is not exclusively tailored for educational purposes; instead, it caters to a broader spectrum of content needs.
 This type of platform is geared towards content creation, publication, and website management, providing the infrastructure for designing and maintaining websites, blogs, and digital content.
 Content creators, bloggers, and businesses leverage CMS to build and manage various types of web content, including text, images, multimedia, and documents.
 CMS features emphasize aesthetics, user experience, and are built to handle diverse content types.